-

 Everwalden's live show is raw and vulnerable, with spells of humor, sobering thoughts, and spacious yet detailed acoustic instrumentation work that challenges and charms audiences of diverse backgrounds.

-Jonathan Le Shana writes and records for Everwalden at the Curious Cormorant, a home studio on the southern shores of the Los Angeles basin in California.
-When not creating music, Le Shana enjoys teaching history at the high school level, eating good food, and exploring both wilderness and human habitats.
+Everwalden writes and records at a home studio in the forest of rural Alaska.
+When not creating music, he enjoys being a history nerd, eating good food, and exploring both wilderness and human habitats.
 He has recently become obsessed with extinct megafauna.

 Virtual Tip Jar